You are going to love these aloo kebabs!

 - Heat a small dry frying pan over medium heat and roast the cumin seeds and mustard seeds.
 Move the seeds around in the pan so that they roast evenly and remove from the heat when they begin to smoke.

-- Add the cumin seeds, green chillies, lemon juice, Cheddar cheese, red chilli powder and chopped coriander to the mashed potato and mix.
+- Add the cumin seeds, green chillies, lemon juice, Cheddar cheese, gram flour, red chilli powder and chopped coriander to the mashed potato and mix.

 - Form into 8 patties.

 - Heat the oil in a large frying pan until a piece of bread turns brown in about 25 seconds.

 - Dust the aloo kebabs with the semolina powder and shallow fry for about three minutes per side.
 Be careful when turning so that the aloo kebabs don't turn into oily aloo slop.